MicrosoftDocs/xamarin-docs/docs/ios/internals/api-design/index.md

 ---
-title: "API Design"
+title: "Xamarin.iOS API Design"
-description: "Perspective on the Xamarin.iOS API design" ms.prod: xamarin ms.assetid: 322D2724-AF27-6FFE-BD21-AA1CFE8C0545
+description: "This document describes some of the guiding principles that used to architect the Xamarin.iOS APIs and how these relate to Objective-C." ms.prod: xamarin ms.assetid: 322D2724-AF27-6FFE-BD21-AA1CFE8C0545 ms.technology: xamarin-ios
-ms.technology: xamarin-ios